armaank/gsxform/docs/install.md

 `gsxform` is written without complex dependencies, it can be installed using `pip` or from source.
-Currently, `gsxform` has only been tested with Python3.9, previous versions of Python are not explictly supported.
+Currently, `gsxform` has only been tested with Python3.9, previous versions of Python are not explicitly supported.

 ### Using `pip`